HRKimLab/libkm/libtimeseries/README.md

 # libtimeseries
 libtimeseries provides an integrative way to plot and manage behavioral and neural time course data.
 It is specialized in handling seconds-scale data in trial structure with multiple conditions.
-You can do the following things: Plot raster and moving average (PSTH); save PSTH; load data and plot population time course; analyze multi-dimensional dynamics

 see demo_timecourse_data_analysis.m for a demo with detailed comments.

 # What you can do

-- plot a PSTH
+- plot a PSTH (show raster + average across trials for each condition)
 - save a PSTH
 - load multiple PSTHs
 - filter PSTHs